-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE FOR THE PROPOSAL TO RATIFY THE APPOINTMENT OF D&T AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING JUNE 30, 2017.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE FOR THE PROPOSAL TO RATIFY THE APPOINTMENT OF D&T AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING JUNE 30, 2020.

-ITEM 4 - PROPOSAL TO APPROVE THE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS ON A NON-BINDING, ADVISORY BASIS
+ITEM 3 - PROPOSAL TO APPROVE THE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS ON A NON-BINDING, ADVISORY BASIS

-In accordance with the requirements of Section 14A of the Securities Exchange Act of 1934 (adopted under the Dodd-Frank Wall Street Reform and Consumer Protection Act) and the related SEC rules, we are providing our shareholders with the opportunity to vote to approve, on a non-binding, advisory basis, the compensation of the Named Executive Officers as disclosed on pages 22-73 of this Proxy Statement.
-We encourage our shareholders to carefully read this Proxy Statement in its entirety before deciding whether or not to vote for or against this Item 4.
+In accordance with the requirements of Section 14A of the Securities Exchange Act of 1934 and the related SEC rules, we are providing our shareholders with the opportunity to vote to approve, on a non-binding, advisory basis, the compensation of the Named Executive Officers as disclosed in this Proxy Statement.
+We encourage our shareholders to carefully read this Proxy Statement in its entirety before deciding whether or not to vote for or against this Item 3.

-The non-binding, advisory vote on the compensation of the Named Executive Officers is scheduled to be conducted annually.
-The next non-binding, advisory vote on the compensation of the Named Executive Officers is expected to take place at our 2017 Annual Meeting of Shareholders.
+At our 2017 Annual Meeting of Shareholders, shareholders voted in favor of annual frequency for the non-binding, advisory approval of the compensation of the Named Executive Officers.
+The next non-binding, advisory vote on the compensation of the Named Executive Officers is expected to take place at our 2020 Annual Meeting of Shareholders.

-As described in detail throughout our Compensation Discussion and Analysis beginning on page 22 of this Proxy Statement, and as summarized in the "Executive Summary - Fiscal Year 2016" section beginning on page 22 of this Proxy Statement, our executive compensation program features, among other things, the following:
+As described in detail throughout our Compensation Discussion and Analysis beginning on page 23 of this Proxy Statement, and as summarized in the "Executive Summary-Fiscal Year 2019" section of this Proxy Statement, our executive compensation program features, among other things, the following:

-- A "pay-for-performance" structure which ensures that a significant portion of the compensation for our executive officers is "at-risk," is dependent on the short-term and long-term performance of our business and encourages and rewards performance that drives the key goals, operational priorities and metrics that we use to profitably grow our business and enhance shareholder value; - A structure which ensures that our executive compensation program aligns the interests of our executive officers and our shareholders, is not overly weighted towards annual cash incentive compensation and does not otherwise have the potential to threaten long-term shareholder value by promoting unnecessary or excessive risk-taking by our executive officers; - A structure consistent with our philosophy of targeting executive compensation at market median, which allows us to remain competitive with companies that compete with us for talented employees and shareholder investment; - Various executive compensation practices that contribute to good corporate governance, including a "claw-back policy," stock ownership guidelines for Directors and executive officers, hedging, pledging and other stock ownership restrictions, and an annual compensation risk review; and - Detailed and effective oversight and decision-making by a highly-independent Board of Directors and a Human Resources and Compensation Committee consisting entirely of independent directors that retains an independent executive compensation consultant.
+- A "pay-for-performance" structure which ensures that a significant portion of the compensation for our executive officers is "at-risk," is dependent on the short-term and long-term performance of our business and encourages and rewards performance that drives the key goals, operational priorities and metrics that we use to profitably grow our business and enhance shareholder value: - A structure which ensures that our executive compensation program aligns the interests of our executive officers and our shareholders, is not overly weighted towards annual cash incentive compensation and does not otherwise have the potential to threaten long-term shareholder value by promoting unnecessary or excessive risk-taking by our executive officers: - A structure consistent with our philosophy of targeting executive compensation at market median, which allows us to remain competitive with companies that compete with us for talented employees and shareholder investment; - Various executive compensation practices that contribute to good corporate governance, including a "claw-back" policy, stock ownership guidelines for Directors and executive officers, hedging, pledging and other stock ownership restrictions, and an annual compensation risk review; and - Effective oversight and decision-making by a highly-independent Board of Directors and a Human Resources and Compensation Committee consisting entirely of independent Directors that retains an independent executive compensation consultant.

-The vote on this Item 4 is non-binding and advisory in nature, which means that the vote is not binding on us, our Board of Directors or any of the Committees of our Board of Directors.
+The vote on this Item 3 is non-binding and advisory in nature, which means that the vote is not binding on us, our Board of Directors or any of the Committees of our Board of Directors.
 However, our Board of Directors values the views of our shareholders and our Board of Directors and Human Resources and Compensation Committee will review the results of the vote and take them into account when addressing future compensation policies and decisions.